cihanb/kubernetesdemo_rp/README.md

 Kubernetes provides simple orchestration with containers and has been widely adapted.
-It is simple to get a Redis Enterprise Pack (Redis<sup>e</sup> Pack) cluster on kubernetes with the new Redis Enterprise Pack Docker container.
+It is simple to get a Redis Enterprise cluster on kubernetes with the new Redis Enterprise Docker container.

 # What is Redis Enterprise Pack?
 Redis is the most popular database used with Docker containers.
-Redis Enterprise Pack extends open source Redis and delivers stable high performance, linear scaling and high availability with significant operational savings.
+Redis Enterprise extends open source Redis and delivers stable high performance, linear scaling and high availability with significant operational savings.

-We will use the Docker container for 4.5 version of Redis Enterprise Pack (Redis<sup>e</sup> Pack) for the steps here.
+We will use the Docker container for 4.5 version of Redis Enterprise for the steps here.
 You can find more information on the container image on [Docker Hub](https://hub.docker.com/r/redislabs/redis/) and see details on how to deploy the container locally with Docker below:
 * [Working with Redis Enterprise Pack and Docker](https://redislabs.com/redis-enterprise-documentation/installing-and-upgrading/docker/)
 * Getting Started with Redis Enterprise Pack and [Docker on Windows](https://redislabs.com/redis-enterprise-documentation/installing-and-upgrading/docker/windows/),
 * Getting Started with Redis Enterprise Pack and [Docker on Mac OSx](https://redislabs.com/redis-enterprise-documentation/installing-and-upgrading/docker/macos/),
 * Getting Started with Redis Enterprise Pack and [Docker on Linux](https://redislabs.com/redis-enterprise-documentation/installing-and-upgrading/docker/linux/)

-# Deploying (Redis<sup>e</sup> Pack) with Kubernetes on Google Cloud
+# Deploying Redis Enterprise with Kubernetes on Google Cloud
-We will go through 4 steps to set up our cluster with Redis Enterprise Pack (Redis<sup>e</sup> Pack)
+We will go through 4 steps to set up our cluster with Redis Enterprise
 * Step #1 - Create a kubernetes cluster on Google Cloud
-* Step #2 - Deploy the Redis Enterprise Pack (Redis<sup>e</sup> Pack) containers to Kubernetes cluster
+* Step #2 - Deploy the Redis Enterprise containers to Kubernetes cluster
-* Step #3 - Setup Redis Enterprise Pack (Redis<sup>e</sup> Pack) cluster
+* Step #3 - Setup Redis Enterprise cluster
 * Step #4 - Create a Redis database and test your connectivity

-_Note: The deployment is deliberately simplified and is great for getting started with Kubernetes and Redis Enterprise Pack (Redis<sup>e</sup> Pack) fast.
+_Note: The deployment is deliberately simplified and is great for getting started with Kubernetes and Redis Enterprise fast.
 It certainly isn't intended for production use._

 ## Requirements
 The steps below were performed using the latest [Google Cloud SDK](https://cloud.google.com/sdk/) on MacOS.
 There may be slight differences in detailed instructions with another operating system.